mvdoc/famface/README.md

 datalad get famface
 ```

-The latest release of this dataset is in BIDS format, however the
+**NOTA BENE:** The latest release of this dataset is in BIDS format, however the
 scripts are still configured to run with the old OpenfMRI format.
 You
 can checkout the old file structure as follows